 On May 15, 1905, 90 Marlborough was purchased from Eben S. Draper by Alice McClure (Peters) Burr, the wife of Isaac Tucker Burr, Jr., a banker and broker.
 They lived at 127 Commonwealth at the time of the purchase, and moved to 90 Marlborough after extensively remodeling it.
 They also maintained a home in Milton.

-During the 1911-1912 winter season they were traveling abroad and 90 Marlborough was the home of Bayard Thayer, a noted yachtsman, and his wife, Ruth (Simpkins) Thayer.
-They also maintained a home in Lancaster.
-By the next season they had moved to a new home they had built at 83-84 Beacon, and the Burrs had resumed living at 90 Marlborough.
+The Burrs spent the 1911-1912 winter season at their Milton home and traveling abroad, and 90 Marlborough was the home of Bayard Thayer, a banker and noted yachtsman, and his wife, Ruth (Simpkins) Thayer.
+They also maintained a home in Lancaster and owned a stable at 342 Newbury.
+They had lived at 261 Clarendon during the previous season.
+By the next season they had moved to a new home they had built at 83-84 Beacon, designed by Ogden Codman, Jr., and the Burrs had resumed living at 90 Marlborough.

 During the 1920-1921 season, 90 Marlborough was the home of Bayard Warren and his wife, Elizabeth (Sears) Warren.
-They also maintained a home in Prides Crossing.
+They also maintained a home in Pride’s Crossing.
 He was a trustee of estates.
-They had moved by the next season, and during the 1922-1923 season were living at 35 Commonwealth.
+Nora (Thayer) Burr’s brother, John Eliot Thayer, Jr., was married to Bayard Warren’s sister, Katherine.
+The Warrens had moved by the next season, and during the 1922-1923 season were living at 35 Commonwealth.

 During the 1921-1922 winter season, 90 Marlborough was the home of wool merchant William Arthur Dupee and his wife, Clara Ethel (Purdon) Dupee.
 They previously had lived in Milton.
 By the 1922-1923 season they were living in Hyde Park, and by the 1923-1924 season were living at 181 Commonwealth.